The stock market is the first thing many people think of when they hear the word "investments." But it's not the only option to grow your wealth.

 NFTs

-NFTs boomed in 2021 and, while they may not be dominating headlines any longer, that doesn’t mean they’re over.
+NFTs boomed in 2021, and while they may not dominate headlines anymore, that doesn't mean they're over.

-For perspective, the volume of NFT investments was in the billions of dollars and now it’s in the millions, but there’s still a niche group that is interested in buying the digital artwork that dominates the market.
+For perspective, the volume of NFT investments was in the billions of dollars, and now it's in the millions.
+However, a niche group is still interested in buying the digital artwork that dominates the market.
 It may be a risky investment as the future is uncertain.

 Bottom line

-While the stock market has historically provided strong returns for investors, it’s not the only option out there.
-There are alternative investment strategies at varying degrees of risk that can pay off for investors.
+While the stock market has historically provided strong returns for investors, it's not the only option.
+Alternative investment strategies with varying degrees of risk can also pay off.

 In some cases, you may be willing to gamble with high-risk investments like cryptocurrencies.
 Others may be looking to get into investments that typically have a high barrier to entry like real estate.